James-Cristini/iss_details_script/README.md

 ## iss_details_script

-A simple script to accept command line arguments and return details regarding the International Space Station.
+A simple script to accept command line arguments and print details regarding the International Space Station.

 This script uses the API: http://open-notify.org/